jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 I think we can.
 I’m going to add two new types of _tiles_.
 I’m adding what Alistair Cockburn calls **Ports** and **Adapters**.
 It turns out we’ve already seen these elements before.
 They’re concepts that align with the [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).

 ## The Port
-Advice to address tight coupling resides in the first design pattern principle: [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-implementation-not-an-interface).
+Advice to address tight coupling resides in the first design pattern principle: [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).

 The Port is an Interface.
 I’m going to add a third term here too, **Contract**.
 It’s not just that the Business Logic depends upon an Interface, which is mostly an implementation detail.
 I’m more interested in the context in which the Business Logic depends upon the Port/Interface.

 A Port is a design element with Hexagonal Architecture.
 An Interface is an implementation detail.
 The methods declared within it are a Contract.
 A Contract declares the expectations and obligations of both the user and provider of the methods without indicating implementation details.
 The Contract should honor the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) and the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) by being a cohesive set of methods.

 <img src="https://basinelectric.files.wordpress.com/2016/11/2016-0910-basin-electric-adds-flexibility-to-member-load-forecast.jpg" alt="Etch-A-Sketch" title="Image Source: https://basinelectric.wordpress.com/2016/11/28/shaking-the-etch-a-sketch-basin-electric-adds-flexibility-to-member-load-forecast/" width = "50%" align="right" style="padding-right: 35px;">

 External APIs are often thrust upon us.
 They aren’t always a cohesive set of methods that honor the principles listed above.
-In this Ports design we have the opportunity to shake the Etch-A-Sketch.
+In this Port focused design we have the opportunity to shake the Etch-A-Sketch.

 We can design the Contracts that the Business Logic needs; not the one we’re stuck with.
 Being able to create customized Interfaces/Contracts for Business Logic is addressed briefly in the [Façade Design Pattern Summary](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html#summary).